 They also reap the same benefits.
 By volunteering, youth from disadvantaged circumstances increase their chances of succeeding in life.
 They are more likely to be successful at school and to avoid risky behaviors such as drug and alcohol use, crime, and promiscuity.

 Looking to serve with your kids or get your kids out in the community serving on their own?
 Youthlinc, a nonprofit organization founded in Utah has created a Local Youth Service Directory that provides listings of organizations that are willing to accept youth volunteers.
 You will still need to contact the organizations individually though, because youth can be defined as zero to 26 years old.
 Visit the Local Youth Service Directory for more information.

 GYSD is an annual campaign to mobilize millions of children and youth locally and globally to improve their communities through service and volunteering.
 It is the only day of service dedicated to children and youth celebrated each year in over 100 countries.
-In 2013 UServeUtah awarded small grants to assist organizations as they planned projects for Global Youth Service Day, which was celebrated April 26-28, 2013.
-This year, Global Youth Service Day is April 11-13, 2014.
-Tools for setting up Global Youth Service Day projects are available here.
+Global Youth Service Day is April 17-19, 2015.
+Tools for setting up Global Youth Service Day projects are available here .
 Grants are available to assist in carrying out projects.
 Applications for grants can be found on the Youth Service America website.

 UServeUtah encourages youth to make a difference in their communities by volunteering over the summer.
 A Presidential Service Award signed by the President of the United States may be earned to youth who track and meet minimum hour requirements.

 We also have some great resources for youth and family service.